 You’ll notice, however, that the ‘i’ will always be visible in the video.

-If people hover their mouse cursor over the ‘i’ they’ll see the following.
+If people hover their mouse cursor over the ‘i,’ they’ll see the following.

-The second option is to host a Q&A session.
-You can do this using Google Hangouts.
+You can do this using Facebook, Instagram, or YouTube Live.
 You might even just ask at the end of a video for viewers to post their questions in the comments section.